 Milestones

 Date Milestones

 February 2020 Mingle Cafe

 March 2022 Work@CSC

 July 2023 Le 乐 Play

 28 August 2023 Renewal of Sports Complex Land

 November 2023 Renaming of Vision 2030 to Vision 2050

+109"

 - 9.6 Mr Foo stated that with the lease renewal for 30 years till 2053, the Committee was renamed to Vision 2050 Committee.
 This change reflected our long-term perspective on the Club's future, aiming for dynamic development over the next 30 years. - 9.7 Mr Foo reiterated that the Club had achieved approximately \$2.4 million in Free Cash Flow.
-In the past years, our target was about \$1.5 million annually. - 9.8 Mr Foo recalled when he first joined the Finance Committee in 2017, the Club had a reserve of close to \$14 million.
+In the past years, our target was about \$1.5 million annually. - Mr Foo recalled when he first joined the Finance Committee in 2017, the Club had a reserve 9.8 of close to \$14 million.
 Over the years, this amount had grown to nearly \$36 million. - 9.9 Mr Foo opined that after paying the lease renewal premium, the Club still maintains a healthy reserve, putting the Club in a strong position.
 Our ability to achieve the Free Cash Flow over the years was attributed to staying relevant. - 9.10 Mr Foo stated that to realise our vision of "Home Away From Home"; the Club must remained relevant to its members. - 9.11 Mr Foo mentioned that it was not just about increasing the reserve, but we also need to take a holistic approach by focusing on both the hardware and software aspects. - 9.12 Mr Foo emphasized that we could build new facilities and if they were not relevant to our members then they served no purpose. - 9.13 Mr Foo stated that we need to increase members' engagement.
 To illustrate our Vision, we had prepared a 4-minute video presentation outlining the plans to transform the Recreation Complex into a Lifestyle Hub with several initiatives designed for all ages. - 9.14 Mr Foo outlined the plans for 2026, which include introducing new activities, and a new dining concept, revitalising the Great Bubble Reef (Fun Pool) at the Sports Complex, enhance the family KTV and create an interactive Ballroom with LED flooring.

-- Planned Initiatives
+Planned Initiatives

-New dining concepts -

-Dining/Lounge/Tea & Bar (e.g.

-Fusion Western cuisine)

-- Revitalisation of Great Bubble Reef (Fun Pool)

-- Enhancement of Family Karaoke

-9.15 Finally, Mr Foo highlighted that no funding was required from members.
+- New dining concepts Dining/Lounge/Tea & Bar (e.g. Fusion Western cuisine) - Revitalisation of Great Bubble Reef (Fun Pool) - Enhancement of Family Karaoke - New activities / facilities Pickleball, Glow in the Dark Badminton, E-sports competition, hosting of Live Music events, etc 109 - 9.15 Finally, Mr Foo highlighted that no funding was required from members.